brucou/react-state-driven/README.md

  `preprocessor`.
 Furthermore, for documentation and design purposes, it makes sense to use any input nomenclature which links to the domain rather than the user interface.
-As we have seen, what is a click on a button is a search intent to the machine, and results in a search command to the command executor.
+As we have seen, what is a click on a button is a search intent to the machine, and results in a search command to the command handler.
 - some machine inputs correspond to the aggregation of several events.
 For instance, if we had to recreate a double click for the `Search` button, we would to receive two clicks before passing a `SEARCH` input to the machine.
 We use `Rxjs` to deal with those cases, as its combinator library